 For issues like obstructions or structural defects, your doctor may recommend surgery to correct the condition.

-To learn more about treating male infertility, schedule a consultation online or by calling the Columbia Fertility Associates office nearest you today.
+To learn more about treating male infertility, schedule a consultation by calling Columbia Fertility Associates today.